 Who is the Program Pathways Student?

-- Students interested in employment in career fields that require postsecondary education and wish to pursue a 2-year certificate and/or Associate Degree designed to provide immediate employment skills upon graduation
+- Students interested in employment in career fields requiring postsecondary education and wish to pursue a 2-year certificate and/or Associate Degree designed to provide immediate employment skills upon graduation

-- Students who wish to prepare for college courses and/or gain college credit while still in high school, which can also lead to a 2-year or 4-year college degree
+- Students wishing to prepare for college courses and/or gain college credit while in high school, which can also lead to a 2-year or 4-year college degree

-Do Program Pathways lock a student into a particular curriculum pathway?
+Do Program Pathways Plans of Study lock a student into a particular curriculum?

-No. Program Pathways were developed to provide students more opportunities for curriculum and future career choices.
-If you choose to change your pathway, you will still receive your Program Pathway credits; however, those credits may not apply toward your new program.
+No. Program Pathways Plans of Study were developed to provide students more opportunities for curriculum and future career choices.
+If you choose to change your Plan of Study, you will still receive your Program Pathway credits; however, those credits may not apply toward your new program.

 How do I find out if a course I am taking is part of this program?

-Ask your teacher or counselor if any of the classes you are taking are part of Program Pathways.
+Ask your teacher or counselor if any of classes you are taking are part of Program Pathways.
 They can provide information on how to earn college credit for these classes.
 You can also look in the AACPS High School Program of Study PDF booklet.
-In the Completer Programs section; any time there is an AACC bird logo, it indicates a Program Pathway.
+In the Completer Programs section; an AACC bird logo indicates a Program Pathway.

 How are Program Pathways different from University System of Maryland (college prep)?

-University System of Maryland (USM) prepares students to go to a 4-year college or university.
-Program Pathways provide options with many exit points for the student.
-With Program Pathways, you can go straight into the workforce after graduation, pursue certificate programs, continue towards an associates degree or continue further to a bachelors degree.
+University System of Maryland (USM) prepares students for a 4-year college or university.
+Program Pathways provide Plans of Study options with many exit points for a student.
+You can go straight into the workforce after graduation, pursue certificate programs, continue towards an associates degree or continue further to a bachelors degree.
 Students can earn tuition-free college credit while still in high school.

 What do I need to do to be a Program Pathways candidate?